-The African Union (AU) celebrated its 54th AU Day on 25 May 2017 themed “Harnessing the Demographic Dividend through investments in Youth”.
-The Centre for African Democratic Affairs (CADA) congratulates AU and all the African people and also urge every citizens on the continent to join the moving watchdog vehicles and not just see themselves as passengers, commentators and pedestrians.
+The African Union (AU) celebrated its 54th AU Day on 25 May 2017 themed “Harnessing the Demographic Dividend through Investments in Youth”.
+The Centre for African Democratic Affairs (CADA) congratulates AU and all the African people and also urge every citizen on the continent to join the moving watchdog vehicles and not just see themselves as passengers, commentators and pedestrians.

 To achieve the objective of harnessing the demographic dividend through investments in African youth, CADA will like to urge leaders on the continent to intensify their efforts in address rising social and economic inequalities and ensure that no African is left behind.
 The annual event should undoubtedly offers an opportunity to reflect on its history, liberation struggle, economic and social development, and a celebration of its rich and diverse cultures that seek to promote good governance and development, fight corruption and embrace social protection and promote peaceful coexistence.

 In the opinion of CADA, one must not lose focus that high rates of unemployment, lack of political participation, gender inequalities and deep imbalances in the distribution of local level resources, accentuated by political patronage, lie at the heart of the continentâ€™s failing democracies and will definitely hamper the achievement of the theme if nothing is done to address corruption on the continent.
 Youth and women are among the most marginalized populations in sub-Saharan Africa.
 Africans below the age of 35 account for 65% of Africaâ€™s total population, yet their unemployment rate, at 27%, stands at twice the world average.